Stephen-Gordon/Stephen-Gordon/README.md

 # Hi 👋, I'm Stephen Gordon
 ### A graduate Creative Computing student focusing on full-stack web & app development.
-I'm currently looking for work in Fintech or Web3 wallets

 - 👨‍💻 All of my projects are available <a href="https://www.stephengordon.ie/" target="blank">Here</a>